dprojects/Woodworking/README.md

 **Note:**

 It has been created because of my woodworking and coding hobby.
 Everything started from [getDimensions](https://github.com/dprojects/getDimensions/commits/master) project long time ago.
-I wanted to have [simple cut-list for chipboards order](https://github.com/dprojects/getDimensions/commit/a6f0a2221e90f717be95bd0dc1cc9f1ede95a329) and I found FreeCAD with low hardware requirements and posibility to implement the cut-list.
+I wanted to have [simple cut-list for chipboards order](https://github.com/dprojects/getDimensions/commit/a6f0a2221e90f717be95bd0dc1cc9f1ede95a329) and I found FreeCAD with low hardware requirements and possibility to implement the cut-list.
 Now it has been transformed into whole Woodworking workbench.

 Currently the Woodworking workbench is one-man project, mostly private but I share it with others.
-There is no huge coorporation behind it, so this workbench may not be so advanced like well-paid projects, there is no 24/7 support plans to buy.
+There is no huge corporation behind it, so this workbench may not be so advanced like well-paid projects, there is no 24/7 support plans to buy.

 Also, for now it is not possible for me to record all the Woodworking workbench features.
 It would probably takes several hours and I don't want to run special youtube channel for that and record tutorials only.
 I feel better creating code, making quality improvements, solving problems, inventing new things and prototyping, not making tutorials.
 Sorry, for that.